Anne Sullivan: Career

 Sullivan's curriculum involved a strict schedule, with constant introduction of new vocabulary; however, she quickly changed her teaching method after seeing it did not suit Keller.
-Instead she began to teach her vocabulary based on her own interests, by spelling each word out into Keller's palm; within six months this method proved to be working, since Keller had learned 575 words, some multiplication tables and the Braille system.
+Instead, Sullivan began to teach her vocabulary based on her own interests, by spelling each word out into Keller's palm; within six months, this method proved to be working as Keller had learned 575 words, some multiplication tables, and the Braille system.

 Sullivan strongly encouraged Helen's parents to send her to the Perkins School, where she could have an appropriate education.
-Once they had agreed Sullivan took Keller to Boston in 1888 and stayed with her there.
+Once they had agreed, Sullivan took Keller to Boston in 1888 and stayed with her there.
 Sullivan continued to teach her bright protégée, who soon became famous for her remarkable progress.
 With the help of the school's director, Anagnos, Keller became a public symbol for the school, helping to increase its funding and donations and making it the most famous and sought-after school for the blind in the country.
 An accusation of plagiarism against Keller greatly upset Sullivan; she left and never returned but remained influential to the school.

 Sullivan remained a close companion to Keller and continued to assist in her education, which ultimately included a degree from Radcliffe College (now part of Harvard University).
 In 1916, Sullivan and Keller went on a lecture tour under the auspices of the Y.W.C.A. that brought them to the stage at the Mabel Tainter Memorial Building in Menomonie, Wisconsin, on January 22, 1916.
 During the hour-long presentation, Sullivan, identified as Mrs. Macy in the newspaper account, described her work with Keller, followed by Keller's talk on "Happiness".